-6.4 Permits .
+6.4 Permits.
 Seller and Buyer agree to keep in force and effect and to cooperate with each other (and Seller agrees to cause the current owners of the Assets and their employees to cooperate and assist) to make application for assignment of existing realty and environmental permits (effective with the conveyance of the Assets to Buyer) or the issuance of new permits relating to the Assets subsequent to the conveyance of the Assets to Buyer.

-6.5 Access .
+6.5 Access.
 Seller will permit Buyer's officers, employees, agents and advisors to have reasonable access to the Assets and the employees of the Assets (so long as such access occurs during normal business hours and does not unreasonably interfere with the operation of the Assets) for the following: (a) to inspect the Assets (including any Environmental Audit (as hereinafter defined) conducted pursuant to Article 10); (b) to observe the operation of the Assets and the performance of duties by the employees of the present owner or operator of the Assets prior to the Closing; and (c) related purposes consistent with this Agreement.
-Buyer agrees to maintain the confidentiality of all such information pursuant to the terms of that certain confidentiality agreement dated , 2000, between Seller and Buyer, as amended from time to time (the "Confidentiality Agreement").
-In connection with Buyer's right to reasonable access to the Assets BUYER HEREBY AGREES TO DEFEND, INDEMNIFY, RELEASE, PROTECT, SAVE AND HOLD HARMLESS THE SELLER INDEMNITEES (AS HEREINAFTER DEFINED) FROM AND AGAINST ANY AND ALL LOSSES (AS HEREINAFTER DEFINED) ARISING OUT OF OR RELATING TO ANY PLANT OR FIELD VISIT, OR OTHER DUE DILIGENCE ACTIVITY, CONDUCTED BY BUYER OR ANY AFFILIATE, SUCCESSOR, ASSIGN, OFFICER, REPRESENTATIVE, DIRECTOR, CONTROLLING PERSON AND AGENT (EACH A "BUYER PARTY")NOTWITHSTANDING THE FOREGOING, BUYER SHALL NOT BE OBLIGATED TO INDEMNIFY ANY SELLER INDEMNITEE FOR LOSSES (WITH THE EXPRESS EXCEPTION OF LOSSES SUFFERED BY ANY BUYER PARTY) THAT WERE SOLELY THE RESULT OF ANY SELLER INDEMNITEE'S STRICT LIABILITY OR THE SOLE NEGLIGENCE OF ONE OR MORE SELLER INDEMNITEES.
+Buyer agrees to maintain the confidentiality of all such information pursuant to the terms of that certain confidentiality agreement dated ___________, 2000, between Seller and Buyer, as amended from time to time (the "Confidentiality Agreement").
+In connection with Buyer's right to reasonable access to the Assets BUYER HEREBY AGREES TO DEFEND, INDEMNIFY, RELEASE, PROTECT, SAVE AND HOLD HARMLESS THE SELLER INDEMNITEES (AS HEREINAFTER DEFINED) FROM AND AGAINST ANY AND ALL LOSSES (AS HEREINAFTER DEFINED) ARISING OUT OF OR RELATING TO ANY PLANT OR FIELD VISIT, OR OTHER DUE DILIGENCE ACTIVITY, CONDUCTED BY BUYER OR ANY AFFILIATE, SUCCESSOR, ASSIGN, OFFICER, REPRESENTATIVE, DIRECTOR, CONTROLLING PERSON AND AGENT (EACH A "BUYER PARTY").
+NOTWITHSTANDING THE FOREGOING, BUYER SHALL NOT BE OBLIGATED TO INDEMNIFY ANY SELLER INDEMNITEE FOR LOSSES (WITH THE EXPRESS EXCEPTION OF LOSSES SUFFERED BY ANY BUYER PARTY) THAT WERE SOLELY THE RESULT OF ANY SELLER INDEMNITEE'S STRICT LIABILITY OR THE SOLE NEGLIGENCE OF ONE OR MORE SELLER INDEMNITEES.
 THE PARTIES AGREE THAT THIS PARAGRAPH CONSTITUTES A CONSPICUOUS LEGEND.

-6.6 Payment of Pre-Effective Time Operating Expenses .
+6.6 Payment of Pre-Effective Time Operating Expenses.
 Seller agrees that all operating expenses actually incurred by Seller or its affiliates in connection with the operation of the Assets prior to the Effective Time shall be for the account of, and paid by, Seller or its affiliates in the ordinary course of business and Buyer shall not be responsible for the payment thereof other than sales and other transfer taxes and fees described in Section 6.9(a), which taxes and fees shall be paid by Buyer.